-- How do pre-existing faults influence strain accommodation in strike-slip boundaries?
+- How do pre-existing faults influence strain accommodation?

 - How do sedimentation patterns influence strain localization and fault geometry?

 - How do sediments near the rupture areas of faults deform during earthquakes?

 - How does tectonism change granular sediments, and what are its consequences?

 - How and why does the seismic velocity of fault zones change with time?

 - How and why do sands within the upper 30 m of the subsurface change spatiotemporally?